thegerrit/data_science/project0/README.md

 - Follow the appropriate `Getting Started` guide to make sure that Docker is working as expected.
 	- Macs: https://docs.docker.com/docker-for-mac/
 	- Windows: https://docs.docker.com/docker-for-windows/
+	- **Note:** If you have Windows 10 Home you need to use [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) which you can find the installation instructions for here: .
+If you are having trouble mounting your filesystem in Docker Toolbox for Windows please go over [this troubleshooting guide](https://medium.com/@Charles_Stover/fixing-volumes-in-docker-toolbox-4ad5ace0e572).
 - We will use the `Jupyter Notebook Data Science Stack` for now.
 You can start it using the following command in the command line -- **replace PWD with the path to the git directory!** if you do not do this your `notebook` folder on the Docker image will be empty.
 More detailed description of the image is available at: https://hub.docker.com/r/jupyter/datascience-notebook/
 	- docker run -it -v PWD/project0:/home/jovyan/notebooks --rm -p 8888:8888 jupyter/datascience-notebook
 - Quick explanation of the above command (don't worry if you don't follow this right now):